HamzaFerati/drawingboard_distributed/README.md

    - Open the application in multiple tabs
    - Draw in one tab
    - Watch the drawings appear in all other tabs
+   - **Refresh the browser tab and confirm previous drawings are still visible.**
    - Test fault tolerance by closing tabs

 2. **Cross-Device Testing**: